DanielMeixner/InkToOcr/README.md

 1. When using offline mode results may vary in quality.

 # This is how you work with it:
-1. ~~Download the nuget package (here: https://www.nuget.org/packages/Dmx.Win.MPC.InkToOcr/0.0.1) or~~ get the source code.
-(Currently the nuget package doesn't work.
-Sorry for the inconvenience.
+1. Download the nuget package (here: https://www.nuget.org/packages/Dmx.Win.MPC.InkToOcr/ - take the latest) or get the source code.
+(Previously I had a bug in my NuGet package.
+It's fixed and is supposed to work.)
 1. Reference the library Dmx.Win.MPC.InkToOcr from your Windows 10 universal app.
 1. Add this to your MainPage.xaml where all the other namespaces are referenced
  * > xmlns:dmxocr="using:Dmx.Win.MPC.InkToOcr"